EventSaucePHP/EventSauce/docs/docs/creating-aggregate-roots.md

 One of the core concepts in EventSauce is that every event records the `PointInTime` it occured.
 This is useful for business analysis but is also allows us to find the original order of the events after they've been persisted.
 The `BaseAggregateRoot` needs a `Clock` to provide this time to each event.

-EventSauce provides a couple `Clock` implementations out of the box.
+EventSauce provides a couple of `Clock` implementations out of the box.
 In production, use the  `SystemClock`, which returns the current time of the operating system.
 For testing, you can use `TestClock` is provides which allows you to provide a fixed time.
 This is very useful because using the system time in tests makes it impossible to hardcode your fixtures.